Badge photo

 The above code doesn't give us very good accuracy, and confirms our original suspicion that machine learning isn't a great approach to this problem.
 However, classifiers tend to have lower accuracy when there is a high cluster count.
 We can instead try training 100 binary classifiers.
 Each classifier will just determine if a row is in it's cluster, or not.
 This will entail training one classifier per label in hotel_cluster.

-Binary classifiers
+Binary Classifiers

 We'll again train Random Forests, but each forest will predict only a single hotel cluster.
 We'll use 2 fold cross validation for speed, and only train 10 trees per label.
 In the code below, we: